 Antimicrobial screening facility and University of Warwick

-Overview: We offer undertake anything microbiological offering services to academia, industry and medicine.
+Overview: We offer to undertake anything microbiological offering services to academia, industry and medicine.
 Website

-Where are you looking: All of the above, so currently working with natural products (from plant and bacterial origins), targeted drug design and library based screening.
+Where are you looking for antibiotics: All of the above, so currently working with natural products (from plant and bacterial origins), targeted drug design and library based screening.
 Also involved in incorporating novel antimicrobials into various medical devices and efficacy testing.

 Expertise required: Increasing network would be the main objective.